theotchlx/k3s-cluster/README.md

     automated:
       selfHeal: true
 ```
-The above application watches our root-app helm chart (under `charts/root-app/`) and if changes are detected, they get synchronized (meaning rendering the chart and applying the resulting manifests on the cluster).
+The above application watches our apps helm chart (under `charts/root-app/`) and if changes are detected, they get synchronized (meaning rendering the chart and applying the resulting manifests on the cluster).

-ArgoCD looks for a helm chart "Chart.yaml" under "path" in the git reposiroty.
-The same applies for Kustomize, it looks for a "kustomization.yaml" file.

 ArgoCD will not use `helm install` to install charts.
 I will render the chart with `helm template` and then apply the output with `kubectl`.
 This means we can't run `helm list` on a local machine to get all installed releases.